19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2008]

-(4) Approval of a container investment manager under this section may be granted between 1st April 2008 and 28th February 2011.
+(4) Approval of a container investment manager under this section may be granted between 1st April 2008 and 28th February 2011 (both dates inclusive).

 [34/2008; 29/2010]

+[Act 37 of 2014 wef 27/11/2014]

-(4A) Approval of a container investment manager under this section may be granted between 1st March 2011 and 31st May 2016 for such period not exceeding 5 years as the Minister may specify, except that the Minister may extend the period so specified for such further periods as he thinks fit.
+(4A) Approval of a container investment manager under this section may be granted between 1st March 2011 and 31st May 2016 (both dates inclusive) for such period not exceeding 5 years as the Minister may specify, except that the Minister may extend the period so specified for such further periods as he thinks fit.

 [29/2010; 22/2011]

+[Act 37 of 2014 wef 27/11/2014]

 (5) In this section —